eldun/eldun.github.io/_posts/2020-05-18-building-a-blog.md

 The better solution, of course, is to automate.
 Big thanks to Josh Frankel and [his post](https://joshfrankel.me/blog/deploying-a-jekyll-blog-to-github-pages-with-custom-plugins-and-travisci/) detailing the process.

 <span class="highlight-yellow">Update: "Since June 15th, 2021, the building on travis-ci.org is ceased.
 Please use travis-ci.com from now on."
 This includes a brand new subscription fee!
-And re-configuring!

-I don't feel like dealing with that (or looking into other options right now), so for the time being, I'll just be `jekyll build`-ing `source` and pushing the updated directory to `master`.</span>
+And re-configuring!<br>I don't feel like dealing with that (or looking into other options right now), so for the time being, I'll just be `jekyll build`-ing `source` and pushing the updated directory `_site` to `master`.</span>

 The basic idea is as follows:
 ![Workflow for using custom plugins on GitHub Pages](/assets/images/blog-images/howdy/github-pages-build-process.png)